 - Download it to your PC

-This is a 6 step process, requesting the password, unzipping the files, requesting the MySQL credentials, installing the database content and forcing file/path changes to march the new location, and finally removing the Zip and script files.
 This can all be accomplished faster than it can be explained!
 Very rarely do any issues arise – and in my experience, only if the destination is a low-spec shared hosting server with old versions of PHP etc.

 Free themes often have little or no provenance, and no comeback.
-There’s no assurances of adherance to HTML or CSS standards, or compliance with best practice in coding for security.
+There’s no assurances of adherence to HTML or CSS standards, or compliance with best practice in coding for security.
 Some themes from dubious sources can even come bundled with your very own malware already built in!

 Smart New WordPress

-One of the many cool features of the latest versions of WordPress is that it retains a copy of your dis-used Sidebars and Widgets.
+One of the many cool features of the latest versions of WordPress is that it retains a copy of your dis-used Sidebar Widgets.
 Previously, if you forgot to copy the content of those, they’d simply vanish if the new theme did not have corresponding slots for them to mesh into.